Oyu Tolgoi mine: Economic impact

-Mining in Mongolia currently contributes about a third of GDP and accounts for 89.2 percent of the country's total exports.
+Mining in Mongolia currently contributes about a third of GDP and accounts for 89.2 per cent of the country's total exports.
 The numbers are expected to rise since government issued about 3,000 new mining licences.
 Building an economy on minerals puts country at risk of Dutch disease, or the relationship between the increase in the economic development of natural resources and a decline in the manufacturing sector or agriculture.
 Cashmere industry and agricultural sector are already feeling the side effects.
 Although Mongolia’s economic growth has helped to reduce poverty by more than 11 % in recent years, there is also a rising inequality in terms of income distribution.
 Poverty is higher in the rural areas (35.5%) compared to the urban areas (23.2%), as herders in the countryside struggle to survive as their traditional livelihood dissolves.